 In April 2021, the Company amended its Loan and Security Agreement and previous amendments (the "Fourth Amendment").
 The Fourth Amendment extended the maturity date through April 10, 2022.
 The Company may borrow advances under a revolving line based on inventory in an aggregate outstanding principal amount not to exceed the lesser of \$8,000 thousand or the inventory borrowing base, as defined in the Fourth Amendment, and in each case inclusive of any amounts reserved under the Ancillary Services Sublimit.
 The Company may also borrow advances under a revolving line based on accounts receivable in an aggregate outstanding principal amount not to exceed the lesser of \$5,000 thousand or the accounts receivable borrowing base, as defined in the Fourth Amendment.
 The Company may borrow advances in an aggregate outstanding amount, under both the inventory revolving line and the accounts receivable revolving line, not to exceed \$8,000 thousand.
 Advances under the inventory revolving line of the Fourth Amendment bore interest at a variable annual rate equal to the greater of 0.50%.
-Advances under the accounts receivable revolving line of the Fourth Amendment bore interest at a variable annual rate equal to the greater of 0.5% above the Prime Rate then in effect or 6.00%.
+Advances under the accounts receivable revolving line of the Fourth Amendment bore interest at a variable annual rate equal to the greater of 0.55% above the Prime Rate then in effect or 6.00%.
+Prior to the Fourth Amendment, advances under the Loan and Security Agreement bore interest at a variable annual rate equal to the greater of 0.5% above the Prime Rate then in effect or 6.00%.